Elisa Hyman, ESQ., PARTNER

 With more than twenty-five years of experience as a litigator, Elisa has represented hundreds of parents in hearings and federal court to assist them in obtaining private school tuition, special education services, tutoring, compensatory education, Applied Behavior Analysis and accommodations.

+She currently serves as co-counsel to the Autism Services class and the NPS Directive class in the M.G. v.
+New York City Dep't of Education litigation.
 Elisa has also served as lead and co-counsel on several federal class action suits involving special education, disability discrimination and other education rights to facilitate systemic change in the school system.
 She has also advised and trained thousands of parents and professionals in the area of special education law.

 In 2007, Elisa founded the Special Education Law Group at Friedman & Moses, LLP and, since then, Elisa and her firm have served as Of Counsel to that firm.
 Between 1998 and 2007, Elisa spent eight years at Advocates for Children of New York (AFC), first as the organization's Deputy Director and then as the Executive Director.
 Prior to starting her career in public interest law, Elisa was a lawyer in the litigation department of White & Case.